owanturist/react-hook-window/README.md

 }
 ```

 That is the most basic usage example.
-See API documentation and Examples for more insights.
+See API documentation below and [Examples][todo] for more insights.

 ---